GoogleCloudPlatform/cloud-sql-nodejs-connector/test/README.md

 ## Creating the Server's Certificate and Keys

-Following is a quick how-to on regenerating the certificates used in tests.
+The following is a quick how-to on regenerating the certificates used in tests.

-Note that for the current certs were generated using openssl@3.0.7 (installed via homebrew) running on macos 12.6.3.
+**Note:** the current certs were generated using openssl@3.0.7 (installed via homebrew) running on macos 12.6.3.

 1. Generate a private key for the CA: